 This Version 4.0 of the ProTerra Standard has gone through a transparent and public stakeholder consultation process that took place from 19 February to 20 Abril 2018.
 During and after the consultation process, the ProTerra Foundation Certification and Standard Committee discussed all the comments received and decided on the aspects to be incorporated in this revision of the Standard.
+This Version 4.1 has been issued to correct an inconsistent reference made to the American Non-GMO Project Standard (US).

-The ProTerra Foundation acknowledges the feedback and suggestions received from all stakeholders that have supported the strengthening of the ProTerra Standard version 4 - 2019.
+The ProTerra Foundation acknowledges the feedback and suggestions received from all stakeholders that have supported the strengthening of the ProTerra Standard.